RaoNatu/WeWatch-Windows/README.md

 npm run version:set -- 1.0.3
 ```

-This updates `package.json` and `package-lock.json`.
+This updates `package.json` and `package-lock.json` (including the workspace root package entry when present).
 The Android app has its own version in its [own repository](https://github.com/RaoNatu/WeWatch-Android).

 ## Release Workflow